webgefrickel/kalong/src/docs/01-development/01-conventions.md

 If not: s Spaces for everything, UTF-8, unixsStyle linebreaks, no trailing spaces except for Markdown and text-files.

-## Prettier code

-This repository also includes a [prettier](https://prettier.io) config file.
-If your text-editor/IDE of choice supports prettier, just activate it an never think about code-styling again.
-Highly recommended, but not included in the build-chain.

 ## Linting

 The JavaScript-, HTML/a11y- and Sass-linters will be enabled by default